Ma7EG/BM-S12/README.md

-# ♥ SpongeBob Memory Game ♥
+# ♥ SpongeBob  Game ♥

 Welcome to the SpongeBob  Game!